mk251-stack/INDE-577-Final-Project/examples/Unsupervised_Learning/K_Means_Clustering/README.md

-# K-Means Clustering (Census Income)
+# K-Means Clustering on the Census Income Dataset

-This directory contains an example implementation and analysis of **K-Means clustering** applied to the Census Income dataset.
-The goal is to uncover **latent socioeconomic behavior patterns** using demographic, education, work, and financial features in a fully **unsupervised** setting.
+## Overview

+This project applies **K-Means clustering**, an **unsupervised learning** algorithm, to the **Census Income (Adult)** dataset to uncover latent socioeconomic and behavioral patterns.
+The objective is to identify groups of individuals with similar demographic, educational, and work-related characteristics **without using income labels during training**.

+K-Means is used here as an **exploratory tool** to understand structure in high-dimensional socioeconomic data rather than as a predictive model.

 ---

-## Algorithm
+## Project Structure

+### 1. Dataset and Representation

+- Dataset: `census_income.csv`
+- Source: **UCI Census Income (Adult) dataset**

+The dataset contains demographic, education, employment, and financial attributes describing individuals.

+#### Features Used for Clustering

+- **Numeric features**:
+  - `age`
+  - `fnlwgt`
+  - `education_num`
+  - `capital_gain`
+  - `capital_loss`
+  - `hours_per_week`

+- **Categorical features (one-hot encoded)**:
+  - `workclass`
+  - `education`
+  - `marital_status`
+  - `occupation`
+  - `relationship`
+  - `race`
+  - `sex`
+  - `native_country`

+The `income` variable:
+- Is **excluded from clustering**
+- Is converted to binary (0/1) **only for post-hoc interpretation and evaluation**

+---

+### 2. Preprocessing

+The preprocessing pipeline includes:

+- Removal of missing values
+- One-hot encoding of categorical variables
+- Standardization of all features using `StandardScaler`

+Standardization ensures that features with larger numerical ranges do not dominate the Euclidean distance used by K-Means.

+---

+### 3. K-Means Clustering Algorithm

-K-Means is an unsupervised clustering algorithm that partitions data into `k` clusters by minimizing within-cluster variance (inertia).
+K-Means partitions data into `k` clusters by minimizing **within-cluster variance (inertia)**.

+#### Algorithm Steps

+1. Initialize `k` centroids
-Each data point is assigned to the nearest cluster centroid in feature space, and centroids are updated iteratively until convergence.
+2. Assign each data point to the nearest centroid in feature space
+3. Update centroids as the mean of assigned points
+4. Repeat until assignments stabilize or convergence is reached

 In this analysis:
 - Clustering is performed in the **full standardized feature space**
-- PCA is used **only for visualization and exploratory analysis**, not for determining clusters
+- PCA is **not used for clustering**, only for visualization

 ---

-## Data
+### 4. Cluster Selection

+The number of clusters is selected using the **elbow method**, which examines inertia as a function of `k`.

+- A visible elbow indicates diminishing returns from increasing `k`
+- Based on this analysis, **k = 3** is chosen as a balance between:
-- Dataset: `census_income.csv`
+  - Cluster compactness
-- Source: UCI Census Income (Adult) dataset
-- Features used for clustering:
-  - Numeric: `age`, `fnlwgt`, `education_num`, `capital_gain`,
-    `capital_loss`, `hours_per_week`
-  - Categorical (one-hot encoded): `workclass`, `education`, `marital_status`, `occupation`, `relationship`, `race`, `sex`, `native_country`

-The `income` variable is:
-- **Excluded from clustering**
+  - Interpretability

-- Converted to binary (0/1) **only for post-hoc interpretation and evaluation**
+PCA explained-variance analysis confirms that the dataset is **high-dimensional**, reinforcing the decision to perform clustering in the original feature space rather than in reduced dimensions.

 ---

-## Methodology

-1. **Preprocessing**
-   - Missing values removed
-   - Categorical features one-hot encoded
-   - All features standardized prior to clustering

-2. **Cluster Selection**
-   - The number of clusters (`k`) is chosen using the **elbow method** based on inertia
-   - PCA explained-variance analysis confirms the data is **high-dimensional**, reinforcing the decision to cluster in the original feature space

-3. **Model Fitting**
-   - Final K-Means model trained with `k = 3`
-   - Clustering performed on the full standardized dataset

-4. **Interpretation**
+## Evaluation and Interpretation Strategy

+Post-hoc evaluation includes:

-   - PCA 2D projections used to visualize cluster structure and centroids
+- PCA projections of the clustered data for visualization
-   - Cluster-level summary statistics computed in the original feature space
+- Cluster-level summary statistics in the original feature space
+- Comparison with the `income` variable **only for interpretation**

+Metrics such as homogeneity are used cautiously, since income is not assumed to be the primary organizing factor.

 ---

-## Results & Interpretation
+## Key Findings

-- The elbow method indicates **k = 3** as a reasonable trade-off between compactness and interpretability
+- The elbow method supports **k = 3** as a reasonable clustering choice
-- PCA visualizations show overlapping clusters in 2D, which is expected when projecting high-dimensional data
-- Cluster summaries reveal distinct **socioeconomic profiles**, driven by differences in:
+- K-Means uncovers distinct **socioeconomic profiles**, driven by differences in:
   - education
   - working hours
   - age
   - capital gains and losses
-- One cluster exhibits a **higher average income tendency**, while the remaining clusters represent lower-income or mixed-income behavioral patterns
+- One cluster exhibits a **higher average income tendency**, while others represent lower-income or mixed-income patterns

-Although cluster-based income alignment reaches moderate accuracy, a low homogeneity score confirms that **income is not the primary organizing dimension**.
-Instead, K-Means captures broader behavioral structure.
+- A low homogeneity score confirms that **income is not the dominant clustering dimension**

+These results suggest that K-Means captures broader behavioral structure rather than directly separating income classes.

 ---

+## Limitations

+- K-Means assumes spherical clusters and equal variance, which may not hold for socioeconomic data
+- Results are sensitive to feature scaling and the choice of `k`
+- High dimensionality can reduce distance interpretability
+- PCA visualizations may obscure true cluster separation

+Despite these limitations, K-Means provides useful insight into latent structure within complex demographic datasets.

+---

-## Key Takeaways
+## Conclusion

-- K-Means successfully uncovers meaningful demographic and behavioral structure
-- Income correlates with this structure but does not form clean cluster boundaries
-- PCA is valuable for visualization but should not be confused with clustering objectives
-- Unsupervised results must be interpreted carefully when ground-truth labels are not the dominant signal
+K-Means clustering provides a simple yet effective framework for exploring latent socioeconomic structure in the Census Income dataset.
+By clustering in the full standardized feature space and using income labels only for interpretation, this analysis highlights the strengths and limitations of unsupervised learning when applied to real-world demographic data.